-Having your breasts regularly checked for signs of cancer is an important part of taking care of your health.
+Having your breasts regularly checked for signs of cancer is an important part of caring for your health.
 That’s because many breast cancer screening tests can detect cancer long before you might notice symptoms on your own.

 Breast cancer screening tests can detect small changes in your breast tissue from year to year.
 If a screening test identifies a problem, your healthcare team can explore the area in greater depth to see whether the changes are from cancer or something else.